andre-j3sus/isel-leic-notes/daw/1-spring.md

 #### 3rd Example

-If a componente registered in the context is not initialized by a constructor, but with a static method, you can use the `@Bean` annotation to register it.
+If a component registered in the context is not initialized by a constructor, but with a static method, you can use the `@Bean` annotation to register it.

 For example, a HttpClient is initialized with the `newBuilder` method, so we create a function that returns a HttpClient and annotate it with `@Bean`: